UDL-TF/TF2Chart/README.md

     overlay: serverfiles-base
     sourcePath: serverfiles/base/tf/addons/sourcemod/configs/sourcebans
     cleanTarget: true # optional, defaults to true
+    targetMode: view # set to "writable" to copy into the merged tf/tf tree before writable mounts are overlaid
 ```

 - `targetPath` is relative to `paths.containerTarget` (for example, `/tf/tf/...`).